 AGUINIS: If you had a superstar performer working at your factory, well, that person could not do a better job than the assembly line would allow.
 If you un-constrain the situation and allow people to perform as best as they can, you will see the emergence of a small minority of superstars who contribute a disproportionate amount of the output.

 VEDANTAM: What Aguinis is saying is that when you're working an assembly line, you can make only so many widgets in an hour because that's how fast the assembly line is moving.
 But today, most people are not working in an assembly line.
 And so there is, theoretically, no limit on the number of academic papers you can write, or the number of home runs you can hit, or the number of Grammy nominations you can receive.

 GREENE: So in this current world, if we're not talking all the time about an assembly line, I mean, would he say that we should just be focusing on the superstars and what they're able to do?

 VEDANTAM: You know, it depends if productivity is your only goal.
 So if you think about education, for example, it would be absurd to say that we should only focus on the superstars, and kick everybody else out of school - because the goals of education are not just to win Nobel Prizes.
 But, he says, if your goal is to win Nobel Prizes or Grammy nominations then yes, you're disproportionately likely to get most of those victories from a fairly small number of superstars.

 GREENE: Shankar, thanks for sharing this research with us.

 VEDANTAM: Thank you, David.

 GREENE: Shankar Vedantam, who regularly joins us to share interesting research on topical issues.
-You can follow him on Twitter @hiddenbrain and you can follow this program @nprgreene and @morningedition.
-Transcript provided by NPR, Copyright National Public Radio.
+You can follow him on Twitter @hiddenbrain, and you can follow this program @nprgreene and @morningedition.
+Transcript provided by NPR, Copyright NPR.